Why Mythbusters destroyed the tapes of one episode

 Note: This is a version of my personal newsletter, which I send out via Ghost, the open-source publishing platform.
 You can see other issues and sign up here.

-Continue reading “When Alec Baldwin tried to take down a Nobel-winning lab”Can the shingles vaccine prevent dementia?
+Continue reading “When Alec Baldwin tried to take down a Nobel-winning lab”In which I paddle down the Otonabee River

 From Alex Tabarrok at Marginal Revolution:”A new paper provides good evidence that the shingles vaccine can prevent dementia, which strongly suggests that some forms of dementia are caused by the varicella zoster virus, the virus that on initial infection causes chickenpox.
 The data come from Wales where the herpes zoster vaccine first became available on September 1 2013 and was rolled out by age.
 At that time, however, it was decided that the vaccine would only be available to people born on or after September 2 1933.
 The cutoff date for vaccine eligibility means that people born within a week of one another have very different vaccine uptakes.
 Individuals who were just young enough to be vaccinated are less likely to get dementia compared to the individuals who were slightly too old to be vaccinated, especially among women.”